 Possession of marijuana is a serious offense in Virginia.
 Under Virginia Code § 18.2-250.1, it is unlawful for any person to “knowingly” possess marijuana.
 Generally, any person convicted of a first offense for possession of marijuana (less than one-half ounce) is guilty of a misdemeanor and subject to confinement in jail for up to thirty (30) days and a fine of up to $500.
 Additionally, conviction under this statute requires a suspension of an individual’s license to drive a motor vehicle for six months.
 See Virginia Code §18.2-259.1.
-However, an individual whose license is suspended may petition the court for a restricted license to drive to work, school, church and medical appointments.
+However, an individual whose license is suspended may petition the court for a restricted license to drive to work, school, church, and medical appointments.

-Under Virginia Code § 18.2-251, an individual who has not previously received a drug-related conviction (a “first offender”) may, in the discretion of the court, receive a deferred disposition and dismissal of the charge upon completion of the statutory and court-ordered conditions of probation.
+Under Virginia Code § 18.2-251, an individual who has not previously received a drug-related conviction (a “first offender”) may, at the discretion of the court, receive a deferred disposition and dismissal of the charge upon completion of the statutory and court-ordered conditions of probation.
 The statute requires that an individual seeking a deferred disposition for dismissal undergo a substance abuse assessment (and treatment if the court deems it necessary).
-Further, such individual must pay all or part of his or her court costs and fines, as well as the costs associated with enrollment in an approved substance abuse program.
-During his or her probationary period, an individual must abstain from drug and alcohol use and is subject to random drug and alcohol screening to ensure compliance.
+Further, such an individual must pay all or part of his or her court costs and fines, as well as the costs associated with enrollment in an approved substance abuse program.
+During their probationary period, an individual must abstain from drug and alcohol use and is subject to random drug and alcohol screening to ensure compliance.
 Finally, the statute requires that an individual complete at least 24 hours of community service.
-Failure to comply with these terms will result in a finding of guilt and imposition of the aforementioned penalties.
+Failure to comply with these terms will result in a finding of guilt and the imposition of the aforementioned penalties.

+Charged With possession with intent in Virginia?
 Your Freedom May Depend on Getting the Best Legal Counsel!

-But there are always defenses that an experienced criminal defense lawyer who’s beaten drug cases before can come up with.
+A charge of possession with intent to distribute or manufacture a controlled substance is a very serious charge with severe penalties.
+You are facing mandatory jail time in many cases if you are convicted.
+But there are always defenses that an experienced possession of marijuana lawyer who’s beaten drug cases before can come up with.
 Consult with an attorney immediately to preserve your best defense opportunities.
 If you wait, there may not be time to file motions for discovery, motions to suppress, or thoroughly investigate your case.

-No. Even a tiny amount of a Schedule 1 or 2 controlled substance can potential land you a charge of intent to distribute.
-In Virginia, the police can charge possession with intent to distribute a controlled substance based on the circumstances and other evidence at the scene – cash, baggies, packaging, scales.
+No. Even a tiny amount of a Schedule 1 or 2 controlled substance can potentially land you a charge of intent to distribute.
+In Virginia, the police can charge possession with intent to distribute a controlled substance based on the circumstances and other evidence at the scene – cash, baggies, packaging, and scales.

 For marijuana, there are specific statutory guidelines for a distribution charge, as follows: